 Project Cicero is a partnership of independent, public, and parochial schools, private and public organizations and corporations whose primary goal is to create and supplement classroom libraries for children in under-resourced New York City public schools through an annual citywide book drive.
 Project Cicero also puts books into homeless shelters, juvenile detention facilities, community centers, pre and after school programs, and wherever else there is a need.
 This past year, its 16th year of operation, Project Cicero distributed more than 150,000 books.
-To date, Project Cicero has placed more than 2.5 million books into more than 15,000 classrooms and school libraries reaching over 1,000,000 children in under-resourced schools in New York City.
+To date, Project Cicero has placed almost three million books into more than 15,000 classrooms and school libraries reaching over 650,00 children in under-resourced schools in New York City.

 - Laureine Greenbaum, Susan Robbins, Co-Chairs

-- Lynn Abraham, Sabrina Allan, Michelle Cherande, Andrea Labov Clark, Britt Densmore, Robin Easton, Roz Walrath Edelman, Susan Fisher, Linda Gelfond, Penny Gorman, Randi Levy, Ellen Hay Newman, Stephanie Peraffan, Christy Porter, Laura Puopolo, Cynthia Rothman, Mathilde Sanson, Amy Schrader, Carrie Silberman, Chang Spaide, Jennifer Wendy
+- Lynn Abraham, Sabrina Allan, Michelle Cherande, Andrea Labov Clark, Britt Densmore, Robin Easton, Roz Walrath Edelman, Susan Fisher, Linda Gelfond, Penny Gorman, Donna Gray, Randi Levy, Ellen Hay Newman, Stephanie Peraffan, Christy Porter, Cynthia Rothman, Mathilde Sanson, Amy Schrader, Carrie Silberman, Chang Spaide, Jennifer Wendy

 - Silda Wall, Co-Chair Emeritus